linco4d/pagila-hw/README.md

        ```
        $ docker-compose exec pg ./run_tests.sh
        ```
-1. Upload a link to your forked github repo on sakai.
+1. Upload a link to your forked github repo on canvas.

    > **Note:**
    > The github actions for this project are currently broken because they are not running the correct scripts.